Meringue-Rouge/Bakin-3D-Video-Pane/README.md

 - Finally, if you want to add the audio back; import the audio file that it exported, set it as a Sound Effect (SE), and then play it at the very start of the event.

 ## Credits
-- Siluman for the idea of getting 3D videos working.
+- Siluman for the idea of making 3D videos working.
 - Grok for the coding AI.